Clemens Neusch

 About Clemens Neusch

 Clemens Neusch is a scholar working on Neurology, Cellular and Molecular Neuroscience and Developmental Neuroscience, having authored 30 papers that have together received 1.6k indexed citations.
-Recurring topics across this work include Ion channel regulation and function (12 papers), Neuroscience and Neuropharmacology Research (9 papers) and Neuroinflammation and Neurodegeneration Mechanisms (8 papers).
+Recurring topics across this work include Ion channel regulation and function (12 papers), Neuroscience and Neuropharmacology Research (9 papers), Neuroinflammation and Neurodegeneration Mechanisms (8 papers), Amyotrophic Lateral Sclerosis Research (5 papers), Hereditary Neurological Disorders (3 papers), Nerve injury and regeneration (3 papers), Neurogenesis and neuroplasticity mechanisms (3 papers) and Neurological diseases and metabolism (2 papers).
 The work is most often cited by research in Neurology (525 citations), Developmental Neuroscience (214 citations) and Cellular and Molecular Neuroscience (782 citations).
 Clemens Neusch has collaborated with scholars based in Germany, United States and Czechia.
 Frequent co-authors include Mathias Bähr, Frank Kirchhoff, Henry A. Lester, Paulo Kofuji, Nora Rozengurt, Payam Dibaj, Russell E. Jacobs, Johannes Hirrlinger, Eike D. Schomburg and Heinz Steffens.
-Their work appears in journals such as Journal of Biological Chemistry, Journal of Neuroscience and PLoS ONE.
+Their work appears in journals such as Journal of Neuroscience, Cell and Tissue Research, Journal of Neurochemistry, PLoS ONE and Journal of the Neurological Sciences.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.